-Gospel Reflection for the 29th.
-Sunday in ordinary time
+Gospel Reflection for the 3rd.
+Sunday of Advent

 - Michael Moore OMI